TheMohawkNinja/rpgsh/README.md

  - Warning messages should be programmed as: `fprintf(stderr,%s%sWARNING: ...%s.\n,TEXT_YELLOW,TEXT_BOLD,...,TEXT_NORMAL);`

 Newlines are automatically placed before and after the output to reduce on-screen clutter, so this does not need to be added to the individual programs unless desired.

+## Known Issues

+`roll`
+ - High values for `-r|--repeat` when using a custom list may result in program crashing.
+During limited testing, this behavior was observed when the value was >90